ermaccer/FableAnniversary.FreeCamera/README.md

 **Tested only with Steam version!**

-Download binary files from [Releases](https://github.com/ermaccer/FableAnniversary.FreeCamera/releases) and extract the .zip archive to root folder of Fable Anniversary.
+Download binary files from [Releases](https://github.com/ermaccer/FableAnniversary.FreeCamera/releases) and extract the .zip archive to Binaries\Win32 folder of Fable Anniversary.

 Archive breakdown: